Resources

 The Path Not Chosen (CWR) by Wendy Bray

-BOOK: A beautifully illustrated full-colour booklet for the bereaved
+REFLECTION: A beautifully illustrated full-colour booklet for the bereaved.

 Philip Yancey When Life Hurts